 The word virtue comes from the Latin word virtus.
 This Latin word was military and meant the courage, the bravery of the soldier.
 The word is itself derived from the noun vir, a man.
-Hence, virtue is, quite literally, manliness; it is the mark and charactertistic of the true and upright man.
+Hence, virtue is, quite literally, manliness; it is the mark and characteristic of the true and upright man.
 In Ethics, virtue signifies that habitual manliness and power for good acts which arises from the frequent performance of such acts.
-It has a special signification, too, and while we speak of virtue in general, as when we mention "a virtuous person," we also speak of virtues, using the plural advisedly, and referring to different habits of acting well the special name of different virtues.
-Thus we speak of the virtues of prudence, justice, etc. Thus, too, we speak of this or that virtue, or of a virtue.
+It has a special signification, too, and while we speak of virtue in general, as when we mention "a virtuous person/" we also speak of virtues, using the plural advisedly, and referring to different habits of acting well the special name of different virtues.
+Thus we speak of this or that virtue, or of a virtue.